-Estimation results for the probit models used to calculate propensity-scores for matching potential controls to treated individuals are contained in Table (A2) the Appendix.
-We have estimated these probits for the whole east and west German samples and also for the restricted samples including only those observations in the treatment group with monthly earnings of less than 166 Euro.
+Estimation results for the probit models used to calculate propensity scores for matching potential controls to treated individuals are contained in Table (A2) the Appendix.
+We have estimated these probits for the total east and west German samples and also for the restricted samples including only those observations in the treatment group with monthly earnings of less than 166 Euro.
 The same set of matching variables is included in all models.
 To allow for age differences in selection into ME we include interaction terms of an age dummy (50+ years) and some of the matching variables.
-As expected, age, some of the indicators of an individual's
+As expected, age, indicators of an individual's previous (un)employment history and some of the interaction terms between age and some of these indicator variables have significant and strong effects on selection into ME.